MJL-test-it/resource-guru-challenge/morse_code/README.md

 For obfuscation, your team decided to replace the number of consecutive dots with a number, and replace the number of consecutive dashes with the letter of the alphabet at that position.
 E.g. S = ... = 3, Q = --.- = b1a, F = ..-. = 2a1.

 ## Proposed Solution
-- Write a morse code translator library for input strings (DONE)
+- Write a morse code translator library for input strings
-- In main read the stdin given on program run, process through morse code translator, output to screen
+- In main read the stdin given on program run, process through morse code translator, output to screen.
-- Add file write in main
+- Add file write in main.
-- Add CLI interface to read from file/stdin, write to file/stdout and help message
+- Add CLI interface to read from file/stdin, write to file/stdout and help message.
 - Add obfuscation option that will run a further pass over the output text.
+    - turned into a Ruby wrapper.

 ## Usage
 To build the project you must have rust installed.
 The easiest way to do this (and this is true for all common languages) is to use `asdf`.
 The installation guide for asdf is found here: